-Written assignments are to be posted in the designated folder(s) on Canvas prior to the start of class on the date due.
+Written assignments are to be submitted online to Canvas prior to the start of class on the date due.
 Late assignments will not be accepted, unless an emergency situation has arisen.

 Assignments are evaluated based on how well students answer the assignment question(s), integrate course concepts, and use evidence (both from readings and their past experiences) to support their thesis.
-Ethan and Marissa will provide qualitative feedback for each assignment.
+Marissa and Kelsey will provide qualitative feedback for each assignment.
 Please be specific when answering questions and completing assignments.
 The more you are able to detail your thoughts, the better positioned others are to provide constructive feedback.
 Most assignments will be discussed in class.
 Reading and commenting on classmates' assignments is encouraged.
 Experience shows that the more you learn about and contribute to others in our class, the more you learn about yourself.
 Students are expected to proof-read their work very carefully.